Noaemien/ada-template-website/start-tournament.md

 The rules are as follows:

 - Each **group winner** is paired against a **repechage winner** in the Round of 16
-- Group winners are assigned a **seed** based on their pre-tournament odds of winning
+- Group winners are assigned a **seed** based on their pre-tournament odds of winning (lowest volatilty)

 This ensures that the winner of the group stage face gets a litttle advantage by normally facing a weaker opponent from the *loser bracket*.
 In other words, the better a hub performs early on, the more favorable its path becomes but nothing is guaranteed.